ROCm/rocRAND/docs/api-reference/python-api.rst

 API index
 ------------

-To search an API, refer to the API :ref:`genindex`.
+To search the API, see the API :ref:`genindex`.

 .. default-domain:: py
 .. py:currentmodule:: rocrand